dtmurphy6/the_real_estate_agents/README.md

 We plan on storing our information in mongoDB (non-relational) and joining our two databases on city/state.

 # Question to Answer
-What is the highest average salary by city?
+What is the highest average salary by state?

-What is the most common salary by city?
+What is the most common salary by state?

-What is the highest/lowest price to buy a dwelling by city?
+What is the highest/lowest price to buy a dwelling by state?

 What is the highest differential between salary and price?

 What is the highest rated data science position in the US?

-What city/state has the highest average rating?
+What state has the highest average rating?

 What city/state has the highest average square footage?